Bool76/bools-wiki/docs/c-sharp/model-view-controller/mvc-example/README.md

 <br/>

+### Workflow Overview

+1. _Browser_ requests page from _Controller_
+2. _Controller_
+    1. Grabs data from either a _Model_ source or a _ViewModel_ source
+    2. Can make changes to data
+    3. Saves that data into a new data object to be used by the View
+    4. At the end it points to the _View_ that will be served up to the _Browser_
+3. _View_
+    1. Points to the _Model_ data source or _ViewModel_ data source because it still needs to know where the data is coming from (_Controller_ creates the structure for the data, including any changes to the data, but the _View_ still needs to know where the data is coming from)
+    2. Static html can be displayed
+    3. Dynamic calls to data are made:
+        1. Calls must match the data object structure that was created in the _Controller_
+        2. From the `@model SegmentedControlsViewModel` call, the _View_ still knows where to get the actual data
+    4. User sees dynamic data

+<br/><br/>

 ### View File

 **Purpose** - Displays the web page and calls data dynamically from either a Model or a View Model file